swdit/Setup-Guide-Headless-Ubuntu-AI-Mini-PC-for-LM-Studio/README.md

 - XRDP as remote desktop solution (skip and use SSH if you want to go truely headless)

-- Install Fuse (requirement for LM-Studio)
+- Fuse (requirement for LM-Studio)

+- Assasin-AppImage Loader (will make LM-Studio App Installation easier)

 - LM-Studio as hosting tool for local LLM's